xesco/castools/docs/CASFILE.md

 **Key points:**
 - When converting WAV→CAS: audio silence and sync sequences are NOT stored in the CAS file; instead a `CAS HEADER` delimiter is written
-- Uses adaptive pulse width tolerance (window factor ~1.5×) to handle tape speed variations
+- Uses adaptive pulse width tolerance to handle tape speed variations: accepts pulses within approximately ±50% of the expected duration to accommodate cassette motor speed fluctuations

 ### 4.3 Practical Limits